 - Mix the rest of the ingredients in the bowl.

 - Pour the mixture over the top of the wings in the pan.
-It doesn’t matter if all of the wings are covered.
-The sauce will boil while cooking and all of the wings will end up being coated.

 - Cover the pan with foil.

 - Remove the foil.